MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/other-security-features.md

 > [!Important]
 > We recommend that you create your own local administrator account, and also that you disable the well-known `RID 500` user account.

-The `Guest` account is protected by the security baseline drift control mechanism.
+The `ASBuiltInGuest` account is protected by the security baseline drift control mechanism.
 For more information, see [Security baseline settings for Azure Stack HCI (preview)](/azure-stack/hci/concepts/secure-baseline).

 We also added two net new components to Azure Stack HCI in 23H2 release, as follows:

 - Secrets management engine.
-- SIEM Syslog forwarder agent.
+- SIEM syslog forwarder agent.

-## Secrets management engine
+## Manage secrets in Azure Stack HCI

-The new Lifecycle Manager (LCM) stack requires multiple new components to maintain secure communications with other infrastructure resources and services.
+The Lifecycle Manager (LCM) stack requires multiple components to maintain secure communications with other infrastructure resources and services.
 To ensure security, we implemented internal secret creation and rotation capabilities.

-All new services exposed internally by LCM have authentication or encryption certificates associated with them.
-When you look into your HCI nodes you will see several new certificates created under the path `LocalMachine/Personal certificate store (Cert:\LocalMachine\My).
+All services exposed internally by LCM have authentication or encryption certificates associated with them.
+When you look into your cluster nodes, you will see several certificates created under the path `LocalMachine/Personal certificate store (Cert:\LocalMachine\My).

 Example output from PowerShell: